Gauravyadav678/Web_Summarizer/README.md

 this Repository is consisting the project that is basically a chrome extension to Summarize the Web page

 # System Requirements
-1 modern System
+1 modern System.
-2 Window 10 and Above
+2 Window 10 and Above.
-3 Support Browser ,chrome Edge , firebox
+3 Support Browser ,chrome Edge , firebox.
-4 4Gb ram and Above
+4 4Gb ram and Above.

 # How To use
 1. Clone this Repo to your System or Download the code from this Git Repository.